Dunbaratu/LaserDist/README.md

 pointed when you mounted it on the craft, as demonstrated here:

 ![LaserDist screenshot 2](readme_screenshot2.png)

+### 200x model

+The "Beamer 200x Bendable Disto-o-meter" Part is the same as the 100x part described above, but it lets you choose a deflection angle with the "Bend X" widget on the slider, (or by using SETFIELD in kOS on it), and the laser can dynamically change it's aim along this one axis.

+### 500x model

+The "Beamer 500x Aimable Disto-o-meter" Part is the same as the 200x part described above, but it lets you bend the laser in two different axes, to aim it whereever you like within a zone, using both "Bend X" and "Bend Y" settings.

+### All models:

 The laser can work over long distances - here it's measuring the distance from a Kerbin orbit vessel to the Mun: